|

-In my opinion this pedal sits somewhere in the middle of the range of especially transparent comps.
-At the cheaper end, the Punch Factory or Opto Stomp provide about the same amount of transparency, similar tone, and similar amount of usable compression.
-But the Punch Factory has cheapo construction, the BBE has a small audible threshold artifact, and both of them are larger than the Mirage--and the Mirage looks much cooler too.
-Compared to other "transparent" boutique pedals on the other hand, the BJFE PGC and the OKKO Coca are both capable of providing more interesting character (if you want); the Rothwell and BJFE are capable of stronger amounts of compression; and the Rothwell and Diamond have lower noise.
-But don't be swayed away from the Mirage, it does its job invisibly and naturally, and sounds great--it does not mess with your tone.
+Comparing it to some other generally transparent comps: The BBE Opto Stomp provides about the same clarity and similar amount of usable compression, but it has an audible threshold artifact, and is larger and uglier than the Mirage.
+The BJFE PGC and the OKKO Coca are both capable of providing more interesting character; the Rothwell, Demeter, and BJFE are capable of stronger amounts of compression; and the Rothwell and Diamond have lower noise.
+Of those, only the Diamond has a metering LED.
+The Mirage might not be exciting, but it does its job invisibly and naturally, and does not mess with your tone at all.

 |